ie3-institute/PowerSystemDataModel/docs/readthedocs/io/csvfiles.rst

 The italic parts are optional and therefore the others are mandatory.
 As you see, this still is a pretty flexible approach, as you only need to provide, what you really need.
+However, note that this hierarchy is only meant to be used in conjunction with input models, yet.

 The class :code:`DefaultInputHierarchy` offers some helpful methods to validate and create a default input file hierarchy.